Into the Woods: Act I

 The Narrator introduces the main characters in the story.
-Cinderella wishes to attend a festival held by the king, much to the dismay of her Stepmother and Stepsisters.
+Cinderella wishes to attend a festival held by the king, but her Stepmother refuses.
 Jack wishes his cow, Milky White, would give milk, and his Mother wishes that Jack would sell Milky White.
 A Baker and his Wife wish to have a child, and Little Red Riding Hood wishes for bread to bring to her ill Grandmother.
 Little Red obtains bread from the Baker, who then is visited by a neighbor, an ugly old Witch.
 She reveals that the Baker and his Wife cannot have children because, when the Baker's father stole vegetables from her garden, she cursed his family tree to "be a barren one" and took the couple's other child, Rapunzel.
 If the Witch is brought four items – "the cow as white as milk, the cape as red as blood, the hair as yellow as corn, and the slipper as pure as gold" – in three days time, she will lift the curse.
-All begin their journey into the woods.
-Jack to sell Milky White, Cinderella to visit her mother's grave after her family left for the festival without her, Little Red to visit her Grandmother, and the Baker – refusing his wife's help – to find the ingredients ("Into the Woods").
+All begin their journey into the woods: Jack to sell Milky White, Cinderella to visit her mother's grave after her family left for the festival without her, Little Red to visit her Grandmother, and the Baker – refusing his wife's help – to find the ingredients ("Into the Woods").

 Cinderella receives a gown and golden slippers from her mother's spirit ("Cinderella at the Grave").
 A Mysterious Man mocks Jack for valuing his cow more than a "sack of beans".
 Little Red meets a hungry Wolf who intends to eat her ("Hello, Little Girl"), which The Baker sees, and notices her cape.
 His Wife follows him; they meet Jack and convince him to trade Milky White for beans found in the Baker's jacket after lying and saying they're magic.
 Jack bids a tearful goodbye to Milky White ("I Guess This Is Goodbye").
 The Baker regrets lying, but his Wife reassures him ("Maybe They're Magic").

 The Witch has raised Rapunzel in a tall tower accessible only by climbing Rapunzel's long, golden hair ("Our Little World"), and a Prince spies Rapunzel, falling in love.
 Little Red and her Grandmother are eaten by the Wolf, but the Baker, in pursuit of the cape, saves them and kills the wolf.
 To thank the Baker, Little Red gifts him the cape ("I Know Things Now").
 Jack returns to his Mother with the beans, which she angrily throws on the ground.
 After attending the festival, Cinderella flees from a Prince who has fallen in love with her.
 She meets the Baker's Wife who helps her hide ("A Very Nice Prince").
 The Baker's Wife tries to grab one of Cinderella's slippers, but loses Milky White.
 As the day ends, the characters recall their morals from the day ("First Midnight").